How does a Quiz Work?

 In a quiz, participants in your presentation compete against each other to get the most points by submitting the most correct answers to your quiz questions.

 You progress through the quiz, pausing at each slide for players to answer the question on that slide.
 All players will see a question at the same time on their personal devices, they will be able to submit the answer from there before the time runs out.

 Here you can see the screens of the quiz host (on the left-hand computer) and the quiz player (on the right-hand phone).

 On the presentation editor, create a new slide and select any of the 5 'quiz' slides as the format for that question (Spinner Wheel is not a scored quiz slide)

 - Pick Answer: A multiple choice question with text answers.

 - Pick Image: A multiple choice question with image answers.

 - Type Answer: An open question with no answers to choose from.
-Participants must type their answer.
+Players must type their answers.